 Today is the day that those who found the baby Jesus in the Rosca de Reyes (King's Cake) host their parties, and occasionally attend church services, sometimes along with a night vigil.
 If you do attend a service, you might be given a special candle that you can burn in your home for good luck and blessings in the following year.

-Celebrate the Season in Cabo
+Celebrate the Holiday Season in Cabo

 Each year, Plaza Amelia Wilkes, the town square in Cabo San Lucas, is strung with holiday-themed ornaments and decorations wrapping the central gazebo in color.
 The plaza is also home to a large decorated Christmas tree and beautiful nativity scene.
 And of course the holiday season in Los Cabos coincides with the start of whale watching season, in which tourists enjoy observing whales on the way to their traditional winter breeding grounds off the coast of Baja California Sur.